TylerAuer/theFinch/_posts/2019-1-10-the-best-songs-youve-never-heard.md

 ---
 draft: false # will not appear on website unless true
 featured: false # will apply different styles
-title: The Best Songs You’ve Never Heard
+title: "The Best Songs You’ve Never Heard"
 featured-image: /assets/images/music-girl-with-color.png # relative url for main image must begin with "/"
 snippet: With over 40 millions songs on Spotify, it can be hard to find your next favorite song.
 Never fear!
 Members of the Saint Andrew’s community are here to share their favorite song and the best song they think that no one else knows.
 categories: